About the lab

 About me

 I grew up in the wilds of northern California, where I developed a deep appreciation for nature and a love of science.
 I attended college at The Evergreen State College, spending much time in the field studying rocks, plants, and insects.
 At Evergreen I developed a passion for interdisciplinary studies and discovered the field of philosophy of biology.
 I then pursued graduate school in philosophy of biology at Duke University, studying under Robert Brandon and Alex Rosenberg.
 Upon completing my PhD from Duke, I took a job at the University of Notre Dame where until June 2015 I held an Assistant Professorship in the Department of Philosophy and was faculty in the Program in History and Philosophy of Science and a Reilly Fellow at the Reilly Center for Science, Technology, and Values.
 Beginning August 2015 I was a fellow at the National Humanities Center.
-My new permanent academic home (which began July 2016) is the Institute of Philosophy at KU Leuven, where I hold a BOFZAP Research Professor postion.
+My new permanent academic home (which began July 2016) is the Institute of Philosophy at KU Leuven, where I hold a BOFZAP Research Professor position.

 About the rhino illustration